LandonWall/spatial_summarize_within/README.md

 ```bash
 pip install spatial_summarize_within
 ```
-Geo Summarizer has the following dependencies, which will be installed automatically:
+Spatial Summarize Within has the following dependencies, which will be installed automatically:

 geopandas
 pandas